Is China worth the trouble?

 That extra cost creates another frustration, Le Coq says.
 “With reduced margins, the incentive to innovate within that category is reduced and compromised.
 And we live in a world of innovation.”

-That leaves few options, Le Coq says.
+That leaves few options, Le Coq said.
 “The implications of the tariffs are forcing brands like us to move.”

 Concerns about working conditions in China are hardly new (see: Apple and FoxConn).
 Human rights violations aren’t, either.
 But a report released in early March now links these two in a troubling way.
 The Chinese government has transferred Uyghurs, a Muslim ethnic minority, and also other ethnic-minority citizens, to factories across the country and is making them work “under conditions that strongly suggest forced labor,” according to the report “Uyghurs for Sale” by the Australian Strategic Policy Group, an independent, nonpartisan think tank.
 The Uyghurs are in the supply chains of “at least 83 well-known global brands in the technology, clothing, and automotive sectors,” the report alleges, citing Apple, BMW, Nike, Patagonia, and L.L.Bean, among others.